Recruiting the best and brightest to apply for a fellowship program at St. Joseph’s

 Fellowship Programs At St. Joseph's

-St. Joseph’s is a teaching hospital – a fact that contributes enormously to the hospital’s medical advances.
+St. Joseph’s Hospital and Medical Center is a teaching hospital – a fact that contributes enormously to the medical advances we have seen here over the years.
 Our academic environment ensures that our medical staff remains on the cutting edge of medicine, teaching and providing tomorrow’s medicine today.
-Not only is St. Joseph's and Barrow dedicated to your success, but our fellowship training programs foster a climate of collaboration and mutual support.
-To effectively train future generations of physicians, Barrow faculty members are committed to continually challenging themselves and staying open to new ideas and discoveries.
+At St. Joseph's, we are known for attracting some of the area’s best faculty, many of whom are dedicated to your success and growth as a professional.
+Our teaching faculty includes medical professionals from St. Joseph’s, Barrow Neurological Institute, Norton Thoracic Institute, and Creighton University’s Arizona Health Alliance.
+Through the following specialty training fellowship programs, our goal is to effectively train future generations of physicians and faculty members who continually challenge themselves in their profession by staying open to new ideas and discoveries.

 The Dr. Robert S. Flinn Cardiovascular Disease Fellowship Program at St. Joseph’s Hospital and Medical Center is a three-year program that will offer comprehensive training for clinical cardiologists in a dynamic environment.
 These fellows, who should possess a passion for learning, will provide high-quality, compassionate care to our patients.
 The skills learned during this fellowship will benefit fellows for the lifetime of their careers.